-Abstract-This paper describes how new functions for automated analysis of data collected in substations of an electric power system can be developed.
-The new functions are first defined and architecture of the integrated substation solution is proposed.
+Abstract-This paper describes how new functions can be developed for automated analysis of data collected in substations of an electric power system.
+The new functions are first defined and architecture of the integrated substation application is proposed.
 Database and user interfacing needs are also presented.
-Once fully implemented, this solution will serve both local and remote operators allowing further benefits to be drawn from the concept of substation data integration and information exchange.
+Once fully implemented, this solution will serve both local and remote functions allowing further benefits to be drawn from the concept of substation data integration and information exchange.